 The Governor's Residence is located at 1006 Summit Avenue in St. Paul, Minnesota.
 Maps and driving directions are available on our contact us page.
 Free street parking is available on Summit Avenue and local side streets.

-Upon arrival, photo identification is required for entry.
-Backpacks, strollers and coolers are not permitted in the home.
+Upon arrival, be prepared to show photo identification for entry.
+Backpacks, bags, and strollers are subject to screening.
 Visitors should dress according to the weather, as there may be a wait outdoors, as well as outdoor portions of the tour.

 The Governor's Residence is wheelchair accessible but has the restrictions of a historic home.
 To ensure that your tour is as enjoyable as possible, we ask that you call the Residence staff at 651-201-3464 to discuss your group's special needs.